edong186/ml/ml101/lab2/Readme.md

 ## Step 6.
 Installing Software Libraries and Packages

-1. Open “ML Lab Installation” notebook by clicking on the name of the notebook
+1. Open “ml-lab-installation” notebook in the Edit mode

 2. Execute every code section in the order in which the sections appear by clicking on the button ![](https://github.com/edong186/ml/blob/master/ml101/lab2/doc/media/Execute-section.png) or by using the menu Cell&gt; Run Cells